udacity/nd064-c3-microservices-security-project-starter/starter/README.md

 * Create a Kubernetes cluster using the hardened docker container image from the registry.
 Use [kube bench](https://github.com/aquasecurity/kube-bench) to harden the Kubernetes container run-time
 * Create a K3S cluster using the hardened container.
 Install all dependencies.
 Reminder: kube-bench needs to be built and installed from source as per the exercise.
 * Run kube-bench for the first time with the base profile.
 Take a screenshot of the results saving as `docs/suse_docker_image_out_of_box.png`.
-* Using the kubernetes baseline hardening PDF from the starter files, review the findings and harden the docker image for the five identified attack surface areas.
+* Using the kubernetes baseline hardening PDF and YAML from the starter files, review the findings and apply at least one hardening step per the 5 kube-bench-[primitive].yaml files for the identified attack surface areas.
 Focus on the high impact areas, dont just go through the first five recommendations.
 Make sure to explain the reasoning using STRIDE methodology you learned in the exercises and evidenced by the docker-bench run.
 Document each finding you hardened in `docs/security_threat_model_kube_cluster.txt` apply changes to the cluster to harden the five weaknesses you threat modeled.
 You may need to reference the kubernetes documentation as needed.
 If you get stuck and can’t figure out how to make the change either pick a different attack surface weakness to harden, try to get help, or document in your submission, this should be exceptional not the rule.
 * Re-run kube-bench to verify that the five weaknesses have been addressed, taking a screenshot of the file for your submission, saving as`docs/kube_cluster_hardened.png`.

-**Section 3- Harden and Deploy the Flask App**
+**Section 3- Harden and Deploy the Flask App** [maybe remove for scope reduction]
 * Configure and run [grype-vscode](https://github.com/anchore/grype-vscode) in Visual Studio Code to identify software composition vulnerabilities, remediate and deploy the app.
 * The application has intentional security flaws that you need to identify and remediate using your knowledge and grype.
 There are five vulnerabilities, you will need to find and remediate at least three to get full points for this portion of the project, extra points for more than three.
 * Run a scan manually for the first time, take a screenshot of Grype findings in VSC IDE `tools/grype/grype_app_out_of_box.png`.